MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 The [torrc file](https://support.torproject.org/glossary/torrc/) contains all the settings Tor uses.

-You need the sudo for privs for:
+You need sudo privs for:

 - tor_config/torrc